Call now in confidence immediate help & advice 24/7

 Therefore, Plymouth is not exempt to the effects of drug and alcohol addiction.

-Additionally, antisocial behaviour and crime are heavily associated with drug and alcohol addiction, which places a great strain on social services.
+Additionally, antisocial behaviour and crime are heavily associated with drug and alcohol addiction, which places a great strain on local social services as well as nearby drug and alcohol rehab services.

 The term ‘rehab’ is an abbreviation for the term rehabilitation.